 But I Never Hear Anyone Talk About Infertility??!!

-Dear Sincere Surrogate: My husband and I have been trying to conceive a baby for about a year now.
+Dear Savvy Surrogate: My husband and I have been trying to conceive a baby for about a year now.
 We are getting ready to go to a fertility specialist.
 I’m feeling a little alone on this journey.
 How common is infertility? -Wanting a Baby

 Hi, Wanting a Baby-